Size of the Akira Class

 The Akira class has numerous windows - probably too many for an alleged warship - that allow an easy distinction of decks.
 There are 19 decks in total, without the weapons pod.
 This gives us an absolute minimum length of 330m, if the decks are only 2.5m tall, and a maximum of 522m for an average deck height of 4m as on the Intrepid class.
 Assuming a standard deck height of 3.4m as on most other Federation starships seen so far the Akira would be 440m, and further evidence points to about this length.
 There is no reason to assume that the Akira is an exception with regard to deck heights, even if we speculate that a warship might have decks of only 3m or less.
 The Defiant, as the only warship so far, is the best counter-evidence.
 At a generous length of 120m, its decks (4-deck version, unless we ignore the MSD) would be 3.9m tall, not to mention the odd "official" ship as in the DS9TM with still 4 decks but at 170m!

 When we compare the top views of the Akira and the Sovereign classes, both from the Star Trek Encyclopedia II, it is obvious that the graphic artist took the same bridge modules as well as the same lifeboats for both drawings.
-In the lower left corner of the above image the Akira top view from this book is scaled to the Sovereign so that the two bridge modules are matched.
+We may scale the Akira top view from this book in a way that the bridge sizes match.
 The result is surprising, since the Akira would be only 272m long, much less than the minimum deck height allows, but about the same size that is allegedly used for VFX, according to David Stipes.
 However, the schematic in the Encyclopedia II definitely depicts a wrong bridge module, along with other minor flaws, such as a wrong color of the plasma (red instead of blue) in the nacelle window just behind the Bussard collector.
-It can be assumed that the images shown in Star Trek: The Magazine are much more precise, since they are directly derived from the CGI, and they prove that in reality the Akira has a different bridge module.
-The lower right corner shows a comparison with matched escape pods, and the Akira turns out to be 440m as in the deck extraction.
-Therefore 440m±20m is the most likely design size.
+The images shown in Star Trek: The Magazine and other renderings using the actual mesh prove that in reality the Akira has a different bridge module.
+As an alternative reference we may choose the lifeboats, which appear to be the same size on the Sovereign and the Akira.
+As we match the pods, the Akira turns out to close to 400m long (in a previous comparison I arrived at 440m, but that was done with too low resolution as it seems).
+Anyway, anything around 400m is the most likely size.
+In the database, I have the Akira at 440m.

 Stipes's VFX size